heseber/udemy-langgraph/reflexion-agent/README.md

 This is a simple example of a reflexion loop using LangGraph.
 It is based on the Udemy course on LangGraph by Eden Marco.

+> [!WARNINGS]
+> This is an experimental project and the code may break with future updates to LangGraph and LangChain.
+> OpenAI's gpt-4o-mini fails to follow the instructions to use the references in the answer.
+> Anthropic's claude-3-5-sonnet-latest works as expected.

 Changes I made:
 - Updated the code to make it compatible with the latest LangGraph and LangChain versions.
 - Modified the system prompt for the first responder chain.